 Don't have time to run to the craft store?
 This silly Valentine's Monster is easy to make and uses items that you probably have in your house right now (Got a tissue box?
 An egg carton?
 Some pipe cleaners?
 You're almost there!).
 Head over to Giggles Galore to get the scoop.
 And, be sure to scroll all the way down and you'll see her other crazy-cute creation, a Pretty Little Piggy Valentine box made out of an empty bleach container.

-Head to your local Dollar store, pick up a white swivel-top trash can and you’re halfway to making this simple R2D2 Valentine Box.
+Head to your local Dollar store, pick up a white swivel-top trash can and you're halfway to making this simple R2D2 Valentine Box.
 Joys of Boys Blogger (and mother of FOUR boys!)
 Kara Lewis has the instructions here.
-Bonus: If your Star Wars fanatic want to send some Force-ful Valentine cards, check out her free Star Wars Valentine printables.
+Bonus: If your Star Wars fanatic wants to send some Force-ful Valentine cards, check out her free Star Wars Valentine printables.

 It's a little bit traditional, a little shabby chic—this Valentine Box from Punkin Patterns lets you put your own special stamp on your project by wrapping a carefully folded cereal box with whatever scrapbook paper fits your kiddo's personal style.
 Go to Punkin Patterns to find out more.